-Sometimes ladies are able to move onto things like porridge oats which are low GI, but for many all cereals become an intolerable food which has to be forgotten until baby is born.
+Sometimes ladies are able to move onto things like porridge oats which are low GI, but for many, all cereals become an intolerable food which has to be forgotten until the baby is born.
 For this reason, cereal becomes a craving food for many ladies with gestational diabetes.

 We see many ladies being told that they should be able to tolerate cereal and that they should continue to try and ultimately this results in them being medicated, or doses of medication or insulin being increased in order to control the sugar hit from the cereals.

 If it’s not broken then you don’t need to fix it!

 If breakfast cereal works for you then that’s great.
 Don’t stop eating it if it is not causing you any problems, but eat it in the knowledge that tolerance to it can change (literally overnight) and please be careful if advising others with gestational diabetes that it is a ‘tolerable food’ as for many it is very tricky to tolerate.